Why Did My Site's Google Ranking Drop?

 to restore them.

-Generally, you want to keep your pages rich with fresh, useful, original content.
+Generally, you should keep your pages rich with fresh, useful, original content.
 Websites that

 syndicate, republish, or repackage content from other sites are likely to have their rankings drop significantly.